 Address: 4000 Michigan Rd., Indianapolis, IN 46208

-Tours are self-guided and can be accessed through the use of a mobile phone.
-The home is accessible, and service animals are welcome, though strollers must be left outside.
+Tours are self-guided and can be accessed through a mobile phone.
+The home is accessible and welcomes service animals, but children’s strollers must be left outside.

-See Related: Best Things to Do in Warsaw, Indiana
+See Related: Fun & Best Things to Do in Warsaw, Indiana

 6. The Virginia B. Fairbanks Art and Nature Park